shjhsj3/FindRoot/README.md

 ---

-This project is licensed under the **Creative Commons Attribution-NonCommercial (CC BY-NC)** license.
+This project is licensed under the **Creative Commons Attribution-NonCommercial (CC BY-NC 4.0)** license.
 For more details, see the full license text [here](https://creativecommons.org/licenses/by-nc/4.0/).